cwinpy/cwinpy/docs/heterodyne/heterodyne.rst

    COSIOTA 0.6
    PSI     1.1

-The simulated data is then created using:
+One way to create the simulated data is as follows:

 .. code-block:: python